AronParker/AviRecorder/README.md

 **Game settings**: The currently selected game and user.

 **Recording**: The currently selected recording settings.
-They appar in the following format: *%fps%* FPS (*%frame-blending-factor%*x, %shutter-angle%°), %video-compressor%
+They appar in the following format: *%fps%* FPS (*%frame-blending-factor%*x, %shutter-angle%°), %video-compressor%.

 **Current movie**: Displays the file name of the current avi file that is being recorded.